As rewarding as it is challenging, the Top of the Giant Trail offers an unique all day hiking experience in northwestern Ontario.

 The closest city is Thunder Bay, 66km to the east by road (measured from park boundary).

 Highway 17, the Trans Canada, passes just north of the Sibley Peninsula.

 To access the park, turn onto Highway 587.
 The park’s boundary is crossed at the 42km mark, as noted by roadside signage.

 The South Kabeyun Trailhead is situated 22.4km (20 minutes) further along Highway 587, on the right hand side of the road.

 While Sleeping Giant Provincial Park is open all year round, the Top of the Giant Trail is best hiked from June to September.

-The weather is warmest at this time and the trail mostly dry.
+The weather is warmest at this time and the trail is mostly dry.
 Note that July and August can be a little hot and occasionally humid.

-Overnight temperatures can still be chilly at this time (sometimes single digit figures) so keep this in mind if camping.
+Overnight temperatures can still be chilly at this time (sometimes single-digit figures) so keep this in mind if camping.